 To promote, improve and advance public education in the arts and to stimulate public interest in the Arts for the benefit of the community.

-QSS provide 37 self-contained studios for rent to professional artists.
-The studios are a mix of sizes (172 sq. ft. to 594 sq. ft.) rendering them suitable for artists on different incomes (in line with QSS’s affordable ethos).
-Artists have access to the building from 8.00 to 22.00 Monday to Saturday and 10.00 to 21.00 on Sundays.
+QSS provide 48 self-contained studios for rent to professional artists.
+The studios are a mix of sizes (147 sq. ft. to 744 sq. ft.) rendering them suitable for artists on different incomes (in line with QSS’s affordable ethos).
+Artists have access to the building from 8:00 to 23:00 Monday to Friday, 8:00 to 22:00 on Saturdays and 10.00 to 21.00 on Sundays.
 Studios have double-glazed windows, high speed wi-fi, recycling facilities and access to a sluice room, communal workshop and kitchen/seating area.
 There are good transport links (bus/glider/cycling path) in the vicinity and plenty of shops and cafes.
-In addition to the provision of studios, QSS runs a fully accessible gallery, which showcases work by studio members and artists selected through open submission.
+In addition to the provision of studios, QSS runs two fully accessible galleries, Gallery 1 & Gallery 2, showcasing work by studio members and artists selected through open submission.
 Available studio spaces and gallery opportunities are advertised through our website and social media accounts.

 Like many arts organisations throughout Belfast, Queen Street Studios (QSS) has a story that mirrors the city itself.
 Back in the early 80’s there was no studio provision or art suppliers in Belfast, no real gallery accessibility for non-established artists and little support for graduates.
 QSS emerged in 1984 as a direct response to these challenges, starting on the top floor of a former printers on Queen Street [up 91 steps!]; with 11 founding members and a grant of £3,000 from the Arts Council of Northern Ireland.
 As relayed by founding member Damien Coyle, “I think it was actually a big sea-change for the visual arts in Northern Ireland.
 It showed that artists could take control, they could do something for themselves.”